tyrwh/tyrwh.github.io/_tutorials/learning_skimage.md

 title: "You should learn scikit-image before learning OpenCV"
 ---

 If you are a plant scientist looking to build skills in computer vision/image analysis, you will naturally wonder where to start.
+There are three places to start.

+PlantCV is a library built

 I feel that  library `scikit-image` first.

+If you're new to image analysis, these are  good reasons to learn `skimage` from the beginning.
+If you're used to using `cv2`, there are several reasons to consider picking up `skimage` as your default choice when starting a new imaging project.

 The [opencv-python library](https://pypi.org/project/opencv-python/), aka `cv2`, is the most widely used library for basic image processing in python.
 It's mostly a wrapper around the actual `opencv` library written in C++, which has existed in various forms since ~2000.
 Much of the documentation for `cv2`.

 A close second is [scikit-image](https://scikit-image.org/), aka `skimage`.
 This is a library written in python (with some Cython in the mix), so its modules and functions are organized around pythonic principles.

-If you're new to image analysis, these are also good reasons to learn `skimage` from the beginning.
+If you're new to image analysis, these are  good reasons to learn `skimage` from the beginning.
 If you're used to using `cv2`, there are several reasons to consider picking up `skimage` as your default choice when starting a new imaging project.

 I find `skimage` to be easier to learn, easier to use, and generally more powerful.